fivequarters/fusebit.io/src/_blog/_posts/discord-rest-api.md

 ### Step 3: Generate an App Authorization (Invite) Link
 Before we can send requests to the Discord API on behalf of a user, the user must first authorize our app.
 Because of this, we need a way for them to accept or decline access.
 To make this process easy, Discord has an invite URL generator tool built into the application's settings page.

-<center> To generate an invite link, navigate to the **URL Generator** tab under the OAuth2 section.
+To generate an invite link, navigate to the **URL Generator** tab under the OAuth2 section.
 Once you're on the page, select the scopes that are relevant for your application, and the tool will generate the appropriate invite link for that scope.
-Scopes determine what your application can and can not do on behalf of a user. </center>
+Scopes determine what your application can and can not do on behalf of a user.

 ![Discord Rest API Invite link](discord-rest-api-invite-link.png 'Discord Rest API Invite link')